phamdinhthang/neural_embedder/README.md

 Converting categorical variables to numerical variables is an importance step of the data processing pipeline.
 Many machine learning model accept only numerical input: logistic regression, support vector machine, neural network.
 Many machine learning library (scikit-learn, numpy, tensorflow) also require input to be numerical as well.

 ### 2. Embedder architecture
 The architecture of the embedder is simply a shallow neural network with 2 layers: one input and one output.
 Input layer is the one-hot encoder vector of the categorical variable, output layer is the embedded vector.
+Dense connection between 2 layers composed of weights only.
+There is no bias unit

 ![Embedder layer](https://github.com/phamdinhthang/neural_embedder/blob/master/misc/embedding_layer.png "")